 Since its inception, SOCKOR continues to be the only theater SOC in which U.S. and host nation SOF are institutionally organized for combined operations.
-SOCKOR and Republic of Korea (ROK) Army Special Warfare Command (SWC) regularly train in their combined roles, while SOCKOR's Special Forces detachment acts as the liaison between ROK Special Forces and the U.S. Special Forces.
+SOCKOR and Republic of Korea (ROK) Army Special Warfare Command (SWC) and ROK Naval Special Warfare Flotilla personnel regularly train in their combined roles, while SOCKOR's Special Forces Detachment-39 acts as the liaison between ROK Special Forces and the U.S. Special Forces.

-In peacetime, SOCKOR is responsible for the planning, training, and execution of all U.S. SOF activities in Korea.
+In peacetime, SOCKOR is responsible for the planning, training and execution of all U.S. SOF activities in Korea.
 The SOCKOR commander serves as senior advisor to COMUSFK regarding all U.S. SOF issues.
-If the armistice fails, SOCKOR and ROK SWC will combine to establish the Combined Special Operations Component Command Korea (CSOCC-K) under the Combined Forces Command.
-Under the current plan, when CSOCC-K is formed, the SOCKOR Commander becomes the CSOCC-K deputy commander.
-SOCKOR is then designated as the United Nations Command Special Operations Component under the United Nations Command (UNSOC), with the SOCKOR commander as the Special Operations Component commander.
+If the armistice fails, SOCKOR and ROK SWC will combine to establish the Combined Special Operations Component Command-Korea (CSOCC-K) under the Combined Forces Command (CFC).
+Under the current plan, when CSOCC-K is formed, the SOCKOR commander becomes both the CSOCC-K deputy commander and the Special Operations Joint Task Force-Korea (SOJTF-K) commander.
+SOCKOR is also designated as the United Nations Command Special Operations Component (UNCSOC) under the United Nations Command (UNC).